ChrisAlderson/pop-api/README.md

 // operations.
 export default class MyRouteController extends BaseContentController {

-  // The constructor .
+  // The constructor of `BaseContentConroller` needs an instance of
+  // `ContentService` which we will create later.
+It can also take additional
-  const({service, name}) {
+  // parameters for your own implementation. constructor({service, name}) {
     super({service})

     this.name = name
   }

-  registerRoutes(router, PopApi) {
+  // Implement the 'registerRoutes' method from the 'IController interface. registerRoutes(router, PopApi) {
     // Call the `registerRoutes` method from the `BaseContentController` class
     // to register the default routes.
     super.registerRoutes(router, PopApi)

-    // And add aditional routes for your route controller. router.get('/hello', this.getHello.bind(this))
+    // And add additional routes for your route controller. router.get('/hello', this.getHello.bind(this))
   }

-  getHello(req, res, next) {
+  // Router middleware to execute on the 'GET /hello' route. getHello(req, res, next) {
     return res.json({
       message: `Hello, ${this.name}`